About

  We have become a registered non-profit organization, and are currently applying for charitable status, while building our membership support base.

- Volunteers have contributed in excess of 2,500 hours of expert time in the past year to build this project for our community and the province
+ Volunteers have contributed in excess of at least 50,000 hours of expert time in the past 10 years to build this project for our community and the province.

  We encourage public participation and make public presentations about the Yorklands Green Hub and how it can contribute to a new kind of prosperity for the city and province.